There’s much evidence supporting the numerous benefits of Meditation. Meditation can help:

 Meditation is not a part of any religion; it is a science, which means that the process of meditation follows a particular order, has definite principles, and produces results that can be verified.

-In meditation, the mind is clear, relaxed, and inwardly focused.
+In Meditation, the mind is clear, relaxed, and inwardly focused.
 When you meditate, you are fully awake and alert, but your mind is not focused on the external world or on the events taking place around you.

 Meditation requires an inner state that is still and one-pointed so that the mind becomes silent.
 When the mind is silent and no longer distracts you, meditation deepens.
+(Yoga International)

-Concentrative meditation, such as transcendental meditation (TM), focuses on a single image, sound, or mantra (words spoken or sung in a pattern), or on your own breathing.
+Concentrative Meditation, such as Transcendental Meditation (TM), focuses on a single image, sound, or mantra (words spoken or sung in a pattern), or on your own breathing.